In a recent post, I had to type up a brief healthy carbs list, giving a few examples of those “good” carbs we should include with our regular eats.

 I had heard awhile ago that sweet potatoes are healthier than regular potatoes.
 But guess what?
 Recently I realized I had no idea why!
 That’s when I did some digging.

-The idea that sweet potatoes are better is pretty much a load of bologna (I know that’s pronounced, bah-low-nee, but I think I’ll always read that as bah-log-nuh).
+The idea that sweet potatoes are better than regular potatoes is pretty much a load of bologna.

-Sweet potatoes actually have pretty much the same amount of calories as regular potatoes (maybe slightly less, but we’re talking legit just a few calories).
+Sweet potatoes actually have about the same amount of calories as regular potatoes (maybe slightly less, but we’re talking legit just a few calories).
 They’re pretty similar in nutrients as well.

 The main difference is that sweet potatoes are packed with vitamin A – but really that’s the only difference.